Lecturer in Healthcare Materials

 0113 343 8083

-Laurea Magistrale (Turin Polytechnic -IT), PhD (University of Potsdam -DE)
+Laurea Magistrale (Polytechnic University of Turin -IT), PhD (University of Potsdam -DE)

 Lecturer in Healthcare Materials (2016-), Senior Research Fellow at Clothworkers’ Centre for Textile Materials Innovation for Healthcare (2013-2016, University of Leeds), Research Fellow at WELMEC Centre of Excellence in Medical Engineering (2011-2013, University of Leeds), PhD fellow at Helmholtz-Zentrum Geesthacht Biomaterials Centre and University of Potsdam (2006-2010, DE)